bearsdotzone/platter/README.md

 # Platter

-A forge mod for Minecraft that adds platters from which nearby creatures and players will be fed autonomously.

-In practicality, a platter, when supplied with appropriate foodstuffs, will feed a player when they are nearby and hungry.
-Wooden platters will also feed and breed any animals that are nearby.
+Platter adds a variety of platter blocks that automatically feed nearby creatures and players.

-Right clicking will take the item from a player's hand and stack it on the platter.
-Shift right clicking the platter will remove the most recently added item.
-Platters will disable when applied a redstone signal and output a comparator signal as appropriate.
-Platters created without wood will only feed players.
+Right-clicking puts items onto the platter.
+Sneak right-clicking the platter removes the item on top of the platter.
+Platters will stop dispensing food when a redstone signal is applied.
+Platters support comparator output.
+Wooden platters will feed animals *and* players, metal and stone platters will only feed players.

-I have attempted to make the mod configurable to the extent that it can be made more or less server friendly.
-By default, a platter will store 9 stacks and search in a 5 block "radius" for creatures to feed every 60 seconds.
+I have tried to give Platter sensible, configurable defaults.
+By default, a platter will store 9 stacks and search in a 5 block cubic "radius" for creatures to feed every 60 seconds.

+### Compatibility
+From 1.15 to 1.20.1 Platter was developed for the Forge mod loader.
+As of 1.20.6 Platter will be developed exclusively for the NeoForge mod loader.

 ## Recipe